iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 For [some] companies, nested teams (often called circles) might be particularly appropriate, as they allow an overall purpose to be broken down into successively less complex and more manageable pieces.

-This structure was formalized by Kees Boeke in the mid 20th century in a system called Sociocracy (first applied in a school in the Netherlands).
+Kees Boeke formalized this structure in the mid 20th century in a system called Sociocracy (first applied in a school in the Netherlands).
 Holacracy, an organizational system pioneered by Brian Robertson in his software company Ternary Software, is also structured in concentric circles.

 Through nesting, circles gradually integrate related activities, so there is a hierarchy of purpose, complexity, and scope, but not of people or power.
 Each circle has full authority to make decisions within the scope of its specific purpose.
-Decisions are not sent upwards, and cannot be overturned by members of overarching circles."
+Decisions are not sent upwards and cannot be overturned by members of overarching circles."

 <img width="644" alt="image" src="https://user-images.githubusercontent.com/77154511/147868263-e7ecd9d4-213d-4140-8449-d326eb7ce3cc.png">